Take Your Teaching to the Next Level: Share Yoga as a Tool for Change

 - The Director.
 Our Director, American yoga pioneer Beryl Bender Birch, is the founder/director of The Hard & The Soft Yoga Institute and co-founder of the Give Back Yoga Foundation.
 As a best-selling author, (Power Yoga, Beyond Power Yoga, Yoga for Warriors) and teacher, Beryl has been teaching yoga and meditation internationally for over 40 years and is a longtime faculty member at Kripalu and Omega Institute.
 She graduated from Syracuse University with a degree in English and Philosophy, and began the study of meditation in 1971 with her teacher, Jain monk Munishree Chitrabhanu.
 She traveled to India in 1974 to further her studies and started practice of the ashtanga vinyasa asana system with her teacher, Norman Allen, in 1979.
 She continued to study with Sri K. Pattabhi Jois from 1987 through 1993.
 Her book Power Yoga (1995), an accessible form of the ashtanga asana practice, sold nearly 300,000 copies and was primarily responsible for introducing yoga to the athletic community.
 She, more than most, walks her talk…and is one of the brightest, most down to earth, knowledgeable, accessible, funny, and joyful people you will ever meet.
 One of her gifts is making authentic and therapeutic forms of asana accessible to all.
 Everyone on faculty has trained with her for decades and is at least a 1000-hour graduate of her school, The Hard & The Soft Yoga Institute.
 Beryl’s vision trickles down from the top and infuses the program, the faculty, the community, and the students.

-Delve into a rich curriculum, and get certified to teach power vinyasa yoga as a RYT 500.
+Delve into a rich curriculum, and get certified as an RYT-500 in the 8-limbed path of classical yoga.

 The Hard & The Soft Yoga Institute is a Registered Yoga School with Yoga Alliance at both the 200 and advanced 300-hour levels.
 After graduation from our 300-hour program, teachers are certified at the 500-hour level through The Hard & The Soft Yoga Institute, and eligible for registry with Yoga Alliance.
 This course is open to any students and teachers who have already completed a 200-Hour training from any school registered with Yoga Alliance, including The Hard & The Soft Yoga Institute; or by special permission from the course director.